Vision and Mission statement

 At Collaroy Plateau Community Kindergarten, we believe children to be inquisitive, unique individuals, with different interests, backgrounds, needs and strengths who co-construct their learning within a social context.

-Children are motivated to learn when they are given opportunities to engage in processes such as investigation, experimentation and problem solving through the use of open ended materials, peers, engaging adults and when their interests are accounted for.
+Children are motivated to learn when they are given opportunities to investigate, experiment and problem solve using open-ended materials alongside their peers and engaging adults.
 Meaningful and self-initiated learning that occurs in a social context provides opportunity for children to become active participants while developing their sense of ownership and belonging.
 This is reflected in the following statements made by four-year-olds attending CPCK: ‘I love all my friends mummy’, ‘I love playing outside, looking for insects or playing super-heroes’, ‘I like reading books with my friends’.
 Our educators therefore facilitate, extend and teach with interests, intention and goals in mind.

 We believe the environment plays an integral part in how a child learns.
-We aim to provide a safe, secure, caring, aesthetically appealing environment that promotes freedom of choice, play, interactions and self-expression.
+Our aim is to provide a safe, secure, caring, aesthetically appealing learning environment that promotes freedom of choice, play, interaction and self-expression.
 We aim to inspire curiosity, mystery and magic while evoking friendship, trust, respect, comfort and stability.
-One 5 year old child said ‘I love all the things I can do ‘[at Preschool] and ‘I love the big room, it is giant’.
 Our teachers and educators listen to what children say to determine what they want to know and what they are interested in as we strive to provide opportunities for all children to have input into their Preschool experience.

 We are committed to sustainable practices.
 The aim of teaching and embracing sustainability at CPCK is to promote a sense of responsibility, respect, wonder, participation and a connection with the land with a strong commitment to protect our children’s future environments and lifestyles.